 Frequent travelers who are interested in premium travel benefits and solid reward-earning opportunities gravitate to The Platinum Card® from American Express.
-The card, as well as The Business Platinum Card® from American Express, have been the go-to cards for meeting travelers’ earning, redemption, and benefit priorities.
+The card, as well as The Business Platinum Card® from American Express, has been the go-to card for meeting travelers’ earning, redemption, and benefits needs.

 We frequently cover Membership Rewards points-earning opportunities, as well as a multitude of ways to maximize the redemption options.
 We’ve even done a deep dive into getting the most from statement credits offered by Amex cards.

 Next up in our collection of articles focusing on the valuable perks that come with the Amex Platinum card is the card’s travel insurance benefits.
 Insurance can be inherently confusing in general and the insurance coverages that come with credit cards can be equally so.